FACTBOX-Soccer-Number of fans allowed to attend Euro 2020 matches in host cities | Sports-Games

 FACTBOX-Soccer-Number of fans allowed to attend Euro 2020 matches in host cities

-The following are the 12 host cities set to host Euro 2020 matches and their commitments for how many spectators will be allowed to attend after European soccer's governing body UEFA confirmed their plans on Friday.
+The following are the 12 host cities set to host matches in the upcoming football European Championship and their commitments for how many spectators will be allowed to attend amid the COVID-19 pandemic.

 * Venue: Wembley Stadium (Capacity: 90,000) * Matches: Three group games, one last-16 game, both semi-finals and the final